emree-1/emree-1.github.io/_posts/2025-01-21-irisctf2025-forensics-deldeldel.md

 ## Ressources

-For this challenge we were given a .pcapng file named "klogger.pcapng".
-Looking at it, it was only containing USB protocol trafic.
+For this challenge, we were given a `.pcapng` file named `klogger.pcapng`.
+Upon inspection, we found that it contains only USB protocol traffic.

 ## Tools

-We will mainly be using Wireshark to analyse this .pcapng file.
+We will primarily use `Wireshark` to analyze the `.pcapng` file.
-We will also use custom python scripts in order to parse some keyboard strokes.
+Additionally, we will use custom `Python` scripts to parse and reconstruct keyboard strokes from the captured USB packets.

 ## Resolution

 ### Initial Analysis

-First we will look at some general information about the trafic inside the capture file.
-To do so we will use the Statistics provided by Wireshark.
+Before diving into deeper analysis, we first inspect the general structure of the captured traffic.
+To do so, we leverage `Wireshark’s` built-in statistics tools.

-Looking at the protocol hierarchy section, we can see that this pcapng file only contains USB packets.
-This will make our analysis easier as USB communications are pretty straight forward.
+By checking the `Protocol Hierarchy` section, we confirm that the capture file exclusively contains USB packets, which simplifies our analysis since USB communications follow a structured and predictable format.

+> **Understanding USB Communication**
+> USB operates on a master-slave architecture, where the master (host) periodically polls connected devices for data.
+A USB device cannot send data autonomously; it must wait for the host to request it.
-> Indeed, USB is using a master-slave approach where the host is requesting connected USB devices for data, and then the connected devices can reply.
-If a USB device tries to send data without the host asking for it, the packet is not handled by the OS.
+> If a device attempts to send data without being polled, the packet is ignored by the operating system.
-{: .prompt-info}
+{: .prompt-tip}

 ![xxx](/assets/img/irisctf2025/forensics/deldeldel/protocol_hierarchy.png)

-Now that we know this packet contains only USB trafic, now we need to know who is exchanging with who.
-To do this, we can have a look at the Endpoints listing.
+Now that we have confirmed that the capture file contains only USB traffic, our next step is to identify the communicating entities.
+To do this, we examine the `Endpoints` listing in `Wireshark`.

 ![xxx](/assets/img/irisctf2025/forensics/deldeldel/endpoints.png)

-We can see several USB devices 1.3.2, 1.5.1, 1.5.2, 1.7.1, 1.7.2 and the host listed as endpoints.
+From this list, we observe several USB devices communicating with the host: `1.3.2`, `1.5.1`, `1.5.2`, `1.7.1`, `1.7.2`.

 ### Device types

-To have more information for each device we can look at the packets they transmit.
-Based on there length and there structure, we can try to deduce the device type sending the data.
+To infer the type of each device, we analyze the packets they transmit.
+By examining the length and structure of the transferred data, we can make an educated guess about the nature of the connected peripherals.

-Looking through the transmistted USB packets, we can see two types of transfer :
+A closer look at the captured USB packets reveals two types of transfer modes:
-- URB_BULK : mainly used to transfer heavy packets, especially useful for external USBstoreage devices (usb keys, hard drives, SSDs).
-- URB_INTERRUPT : mainly used with HID devices, such as a keyboard or a mouse.
+- `URB_BULK`: used for transferring large amounts of data, mainly by USB storage devices (e.g., flash drives, external hard disks, SSDs).
+- `URB_INTERRUPT`: primarily used by Human Interface Devices (HID) such as keyboards and mice, which require low-latency, event-driven communication.

+Using Wireshark’s USB transfer type filter, we can isolate and classify the devices:
-Using the filter usb.transfer_type == "URB_BULK" and looking at the listed Endpoints, we see ther eis only one endpoint appering 1.7.2 (and the host).
-So this is the only device using "URB_BULK" type of transfers.
+- Applying the filter `usb.transfer_type == "URB_BULK"`, we see that only one endpoint (`1.7.2`) appears, alongside the host.
+This suggests that 1.7.2 is a USB storage device.

-Using the filter usb.transfer_type == "URB_INTERRUPT" we can see that all the other devies are listed.
+- Applying the filter `usb.transfer_type == "URB_INTERRUPT"`, we observe that all other devices are listed.

+Since HID peripherals (keyboards, mice, game controllers, etc.) use interrupt transfers, this indicates that one of these devices might be a keyboard—which is relevant given the challenge’s context.

 ### Keylogger?